-Sophie Harris is an editor with over ten years’ experience writing for international magazines and broadsheets (The Times, MOJO Magazine, Rolling Stone, The Guardian, Time Out London/New York, Men’s Health), broadcasting and hosting for the BBC World Service and WNYC, and sub-editing (The Guardian, MOJO).
-In 2009, Sophie moved to New York to be Associate Music editor at Time Out New York, then Senior Associate Digital Content Editor and Contributing Music Editor.
-Having lived and worked in Los Angeles and Sydney, Sophie is currently based in London where she writes and sub-edits for MOJO, The Guardian and Rolling Stone, among others.
+Sophie Harris is an editor and broadcaster with more than ten years’ experience writing for international magazines and broadsheets (The Guardian, MOJO, Rolling Stone, The Times, Time Out), and broadcasting for the BBC World Service and WNYC.
+In 2009, Sophie moved to New York to help transform the Music section at Time Out New York.
+She is now based in her home city, London.

 Sophie has given lectures on music journalism at City University, London, and Baruch College, NYC, guested on industry panels including SMILE at Southampton Solent University and served as a judge for the Scottish Album of the Year Awards.
 She has created and edited globally successful online features including Time Out’s Best Love Songs and contributed to books including 1000 Songs You Must Own, The MOJO Collection and 1001 Albums You Must Hear Before You Die.

 Sophie also teaches yoga and sings in her folk music project, Springfield.

 View a larger archive at Wheels in Motion.